Sermon: Types

+Delivery methods

 Sermons can be both written and spoken out loud.

-Delivery methods

-Sermons also differ in the amount of time and effort used to prepare them.
+Sermons vary in the amount of time and effort used to prepare them.
 Some are scripted while others are not.

 With the advent of reception theory, researchers also became aware that how sermons are listened to affects their meaning as much as how they are delivered.
 The expectations of the congregation, their prior experience of listening to oral texts, their level of scriptural education, and the relative social positions—often reflected in the physical arrangement—of sermon-goers vis-a-vis the preacher are part of the meaning of the sermon.

 Albert Raboteau describes a common style of Black preaching first developed in America in the early 19th century, and common throughout the 20th and into the 21st centuries:

 The preacher begins calmly, speaking in conversational, if oratorical and occasionally grandiloquent, prose; he then gradually begins to speak more rapidly, excitedly, and to chant his words and time to a regular beat; finally, he reaches an emotional peak in which the chanted speech becomes tonal and merges with the singing, clapping, and shouting of the congregation.